 5. Making It Too Complex for the Users

-In the process of enhancing the user experience, app creators often make it a complex affair for the users.
+In the process of enhancing the user experience, app creators often make it an elaborate affair for the users.

-The biggest reason for Apple to be able to gather so much attention so easily was its simplicity of usage.
-If a user is not able to locate the right buttons in your app in one go, certainly it is not serving the purpose it was created for.
+The biggest reason for Apple to be able to gather so much attention so quickly was its simplicity of usage.
+If a user is not able to locate the right buttons in your app in one go, it is not serving the purpose it was created for.

 The truth is that the users do not have the time to sit back and learn how to use your application, especially when there are easy-to-operate options available around them.
 And if you expect them to put in so much effort, you are certainly investing in an unsuccessful app.

-Make sure that the design of your mobile app justifies its business value.
-For an app, to be compatible with the user you need to analyze your target audience’s intellectual understanding and their compliance towards changing trends.
-Design intricacies cause the app to fail.
+For an app to be compatible with the user you need to analyze your target audience’s intellectual understanding and their compliance towards changing trends.
+Design intricacies can cause the app to fail.

 6. Incompatible User Experience

-Imagine an app designed for helping the blind without any alarm feature that could be used in case the user is in trouble; or a home automation application that can be linked with only one phone.
+Imagine an app designed for helping the visually challenged without any alarm feature that could be used in case the user is in trouble; or a home automation application that allows it to be linked with only one phone.

 These apps limit your user experience instead of enhancing it.
-The main criteria for an app creation are starting an interaction with the user.
-If you have an app that does not provide any interaction with or feedback to the user he will certainly be less interested in using it.
-It will be like clearing the highest level of a game still not getting any score.
-Where’s the fun in that?
+The main criteria for app creation are starting an interaction with the user.
+If you have an app that does not provide any communication with or feedback to the user, they will certainly be less interested in using it.

-User experience is important for both iOS and Android apps, especially when it comes to appealing to your target audience.
+User experience is critical for both iOS and Android apps, especially when it comes to appealing to your target audience.

 7. Neglecting the Backend Support

-This especially applies to the apps for the eCommerce market or even gaming applications.
+It especially applies to the apps designed for the eCommerce market or even gaming applications.
 For your app to be stable, you will need robust backend support.